 We are committed to sustainable agriculture and ethical businesses, which means tracking our values through the entire food system, not just stopping with fresh farm products.
-We also keep things pure and simple, we hydrate with plain, pure, water; we avoid refined products; and things which are artificially white, processed, unnecessarily canned or frozen, and otherwise trending any way other than fresh, natural, and healthy.
+We also keep things pure and simple: we hydrate with plain, pure, water; we avoid refined products and things that are artificially white, processed, unnecessarily canned or frozen, and otherwise trending any way other than fresh, natural, and healthy.

 Here are some of the companies and products we serve in our dining hall:

 Local and Sustainable Milk, Yogurt, Eggs, and Ice Cream

 As farmers, we know how important and delightful it is to know where your food comes from and who produced it.
 This region produces delicious food, and we love supporting our neighbors and fellow local farmers.
 Whenever we can, we choose high-quality local products for our kitchen.
 Our dairy products including milk, butter, and ice cream primarily come from New York’s Ronnybrook Farm Dairy.
 Ronnybrook practices “beyond organic” standards, produces non-homogenized milk, and raises only grass-fed, pastured cows.

 We are also lucky to have a direct relationship with Oliver’s Organic Eggs, who provides us with organic, pasture-raised, high-welfare, local eggs.
 We have also worked to reduce the use of products with low-welfare eggs as ingredients.
 [We return all cardboard boxes and egg crates to Oliver – so our egg deliveries are also zero-waste.)
 This includes using egg-free ice cream and egg-free Just Mayo.
 We believe our egg purchasing represents the highest commercial standard at an industrial scale anywhere in the country.